The Best Things about TRU

 Brown Family House of Learning

-An environmental icon with a green roof, water efficient landscaping and most of its lightning provided by natural light.
+An environmental icon with a green roof, water efficient landscaping and most of its lighting provided by natural light.
 The architecture was inspired by First Nations traditions.

-A campus tradition for more than 25 years, all students, faculty and staff are invited to the barbeque held Friday during the first week of classes.
+A campus tradition for more than 25 years, all students, faculty and staff are invited to the barbecue held Friday during the first week of classes.